The world's first superpower

 Iran today is frequently in the news - and not always in a good way.
 Few people have any clear knowledge of Iran's historical place in the world, or of Iran's achievements in the past, or Iran's contributions to civilisation.
 Until AD 1492, when the discovery of America suddenly shifted the centre to Europe (previously a backwater), Iran and Central Asia had been at the heart of the civilised world - the essential link between north and south, east and west.

-Before the arrival of Iranian settlers, the Iranian plateau was home to several fascinating civilisations - seeing the development of agriculture, writing and pottery - and much more.
+Before the arrival of Iranian settlers, the Iranian plateau was home to several fascinating civilisations - seeing the development of agriculture, writing and pottery..
+Earlier empires to the west of the plateau had considerable influence on the way the Persians developed, especially the Babylonians, Assyrians and Elamites.

 Sculpted relief from Persepolis, the mighty palace built by the Achaemenid kings